animeshinvinci/NMS.js/tools/SNMP/lib/README.md

 The mib.js library contains classes for easy access to all the information in the MIB file, including OIDs, type data and descriptions.
 It stores the JSON formatted data in  in memory to allow quick access and lookup.
-A couple of useful applications are also bundled with mib, among them a MIB browser.
+A couple of useful functions are also bundled with mib.js, among them a MIB browser.
 The browser provides MIB validation and also includes a simple SNMP manager.
 A note on SNMP